meggsimum/qgis2wegue/README.md

 git clone https://github.com/meggsimum/qgis2wegue
 ```

-- Restart QGIS
+- restart QGIS
 - open the plugin manager and activate the plugin
-- now the plugin should show up in the toolbar
+- the plugin should show up in the toolbar